First MTP Plantar Plate Injury | Hyperextension Mechanism | Athletes | Sesamoid Complex

 Grade 3 injuries have complete plantar plate disruption with joint instability.
 Look for: sesamoid proximal migration over 50%, traumatic hallux valgus, positive vertical instability test.
 May need surgical repair.

-Turf toe plate (carbon fiber/steel shank insole) limits MTP dorsiflexion and is mandatory for return to sport.
-Prevents recurrence in 85% of athletes.
+Turf toe plate (carbon fiber/steel shank insole) limits MTP dorsiflexion and is standard for return to sport.
+Reduces recurrence by restricting the injurious dorsiflexion arc.
 Also consider high-top cleats and stiffer shoe soles.

 Overview and Epidemiology